-Feed cost per lb of gain is calculated by multiplying F/G by the cost per lb of feed and, therefore, feed cost per lb of gain considers F/G. The goal is to have the lowest cost per lb of gain.
-However, this approach does not consider any changes in ADG, carcass merit, pig price, or the cost of extra days in the barn.
+Feed cost per kg of gain is calculated by multiplying F/G by the cost per kg of feed and, therefore, feed cost per kg of gain considers F/G. The goal is to have the lowest cost per kg of gain.
+However, this approach does not consider any changes in ADG, carcass merit, pig price, or the cost of extra days in the farm.

-Feed cost per lb gain = (F/G x \$ per lb of feed)
+Feed cost per kg gain = (F/G x PhP per kg of feed)